 4. We take all concerns seriously and will take the appropriate action on each report.
 We will keep you informed on our progress whilst processing your concern.

-5. At anytime you can go back into the website, and track the progress of your case using your case number.
+5. At any time you can go back to the website, website, and track the progress of your case using your case number.

 6. We are committed to improving our Compliance Reporting System and reserve the right to make changes in the future.

 Reports that contain non-compliance concern allegations on one of the 11 sensitive categories will be escalated to the Group Chief Compliance Officer and to the relevant Zone Head of Legal and Compliance.